cakephp/docs/en/controllers/components/check-http-cache.rst

 * ``If-Modified-Since`` is compared with the response's ``Last-Modified`` header.

-If response headers match the request header critera, then view rendering is skipped.
+If response headers match the request header criteria, then view rendering is skipped.
 This saves your application generating a view, saving bandwidth and time.
 When response headers match, an empty response is returned with a  ``304 Not Modified`` status code.